pacse/SCiPNET/CS50xFP/deepwell/scps/049/addenda/Addendum%20049.1%3A%20Discovery.md

 >
 > **Dr. Hamm:** The Pestilence?
 What do you mean?
 >
 > **SCP-049:** The Scourge!
 The Great Dying.
-Come now, you know, the, uh… (*taps temple furiously*) …what is it they call it, the… the… ah, no matter.
+Come now, you know, the, uhï¿½ (*taps temple furiously*) ï¿½what is it they call it, theï¿½ theï¿½ ah, no matter.
 The Pestilence, yes.
 It abounds outside these walls, you know.
 So many have succumbed, and many more will continue to, until such time as a perfect cure can be developed. (*Leans back in its chair*) Fortunately, I am very close.
 It is my duty in life to rid the world of it, you see.
 The Cure To End All Cures!
 >
 > **Dr. Hamm:** When you say "The Great Dying", are you talking about the bubonic plague?
 >